DL4Compression/Semantic_Segmentation_of_Driving_Videos_on_Learning_based_Image_Compression/README.md

 ​

->**Paper** : Kakaiya, Ravi, et al. (2023) “Exploiting Richness of Learned Compressed Representation of Images for Semantic Segmentation.”
-IEEE International Conference on Multimedia and Expo 2023  . </br>
+>**Paper** : Kakaiya, R., Sathish, R., Sheet, D. and Sethuraman, R.  2023.
+Exploiting Richness of Learned Compressed Representation of Images for Semantic Segmentation.
+In Proceedings of IEEE International Conference on Multimedia and Expo (ICME) 2023 Brisbane, Australia.
+  . </br>

 > Access the paper via the [Arxiv link]( https://arxiv.org/abs/2307.01524) ​